MetPX/sarracenia/doc/sr_config.7.rst

 look in the component's config directory ( **config_dir** / **component** )
 for a matching .conf file.

+If it is still not found, it will look for it in the site config dir (linux: /usr/share/default/sarra/**component**).
+Finally, if the user has configured web sites where configurations can be found (option **remote_config_url**), the program will attempt to download the given named config file from each site until found.
+If successfull, the file will be downloaded into **config_dir/Downloads** and interpreted by the program from there.

+There is a similar process for all plugins that can be interpreted and executed within sarracenia programs.
+In this case the **component** mentionned previously is set to **plugins**.
+And before searching in given web sites, the program will check for a plugins with the given name provided in the sarracenia package.

 .. note::
    FIXME: should we keep going to describe http remote loading here... or if we move it elsewhere, perhaps move this whole thing to a 'finding config files' section that does the whole job.
+   MG  Peter's question still valid...
+I added more searching descriptions...

 Option Syntax
 -------------